TrevorStubbs/Microsoft-CSharp-Documentation-Examples/ExpressionsandStatements/README.md

             - TODO Look up this expression

 -  Selection Statements
-    - used to select one of any number of possible satements (flow control)
+    - used to select one of any number of possible statements (flow control)
         - using `if`, `else if`, `else` and `switch` keywords
     ```C#
     if(a > b)